This Woman Documented Her Travels On Her Prosthetic Leg

-When recent graduate Devon Gallagher decided to take a month-long holiday around Europe, she wanted to document it in a unique way.
-So she decided to share her travelling experiences on Reddit.
+When recent graduate Devon Gallagher decided to take a month-long, European vacation, she wanted to document it in a unique way.
+So she decided to share her traveling experiences on Reddit.
 Gallagher's posts garnered a lot of attention as she went from city to city.

-The Philidelphia-born woman was born with a congenital bone disease which required that she have her right leg amputated at the knee when she was four years old.
-To commemorate her trip, she spray painted her prosthetic leg with chalkboard paint and packed a collection of colourful pieces of chalk.
-For each city she revisited, Gallagher wrote out their names on her leg for what would become a truly one-of-a-kind, holiday photo album.
+The Philidelphia-native was born with a congenital bone disease which required that she have her right leg amputated at the knee when she was four years old.
+To commemorate her trip, she spray painted her prosthetic leg with chalkboard paint and packed a collection of colorful pieces of chalk.
+For each city she revisited, Gallagher wrote out their names on her leg for what would become a truly one-of-a-kind, vacation photo album.

 Advertisement